hazwan12/data_platform/README.md

 SELECT * FROM hive.lta_datamall.raw_buses_age_distribution;
 ```

+### Insert data from raw to refined table with Trino
-## Create a table over the 'refined' file in the bucket
+- Create a table over the 'refined' file in the bucket
 - Bug in trino where the directory must exists first
 ```
 docker exec -it alluxio-master alluxio fs mkdir /lta-datamall/refined/buses_age_distribution